epicblockchain/epic-miner/README.md

 ![select operating mode](images/operatingmode.png)

 3. Click apply beside operating mode.
-4. Click apply and use the default password of "welcome" or the password that you have set.
+4. Click apply and enter your password, then click apply.
 5. The miner will reboot now.

 ## Updating the mining pool